Code-Institute-Submissions/Dylan-Contet-MS2_MemoryGame_AprResub/readme.md

 * As a User For The First Time, I want to easily understand the main purpose of the site.
 * As a User For The First Time, I want to be able to understand how to use the site .

+### Goals for Returning Visitors

+* As a Returning user, I want to see that the main purpose of the site hasn't changed.
+* As a Returning user, I want to be able to play as many games on any difficulty without errors.